Lupin III (character): Reception

 Allen Divers of Anime News Network (ANN) called Lupin "one of the most recognized figures in Japan" with many homages and references in other series.
-Similarly, Crunchyroll's Kara Dennison said that even if someone has not seen a Lupin title, they have "almost certainly experienced something either inspired by or paying tribute to him and his gang."
+Similarly, Crunchyroll's Kara Dennison said that even if someone has not seen a Lupin III title, they have "almost certainly experienced something either inspired by or paying tribute to him and his gang."
 Lupin was voted the eighth most iconic anime hero by Mania.com.
 IGN ranked Lupin as the fifteenth best anime character of all time in 2009, placing him on the 16th spot in 2014.

 After completing his involvement with the Lupin III franchise in 1980, Hayao Miyazaki wrote an article in Animage where he discussed his view of the series and the character.
 He stated that Lupin was "truly a character of his era" but that as the franchise progressed he had been overtaken by the real world.
 Despite this, Miyazaki still thought fondly of Lupin's early days.
-For the video game Persona 5, its creative team originally asked themselves how a character like Arsène Lupin III might win appeal in modern society.
+For the video game Persona 5, its creative team originally asked themselves how a character like Lupin III might win appeal in modern society.

-Anime director and voice actor Shinichi Watanabe is known for dressing like Lupin in his daily life, a trait which is extended to his avatar character in Excel Saga, Nabeshin.
+Anime director and voice actor Shinichi Watanabe is known for dressing like Lupin in his daily life, a trait which is extended to his avatar character, Nabeshin, in Excel Saga and other shows he has directed like Puni Puni Poemy and Nerima Daikon Brothers.